lizleano/Academy-of-Py/README.md

 2. The current average budget per school is $1,643,295.30.
 3. There are significantly more students in district schools versus charter schools.
 4. It costs more per student to educate a child in a district school.
-5. Students in charter schools score higher in Math and Science.
+5. On the average, students in charter schools score higher in Math and Science than those in the district schools.
-6. Student's overall performance are significantly better in charter schools than those in district schools
+6. Student's overall performance are significantly better in charter schools (95%) than those in district schools (76%)
 7. The top 5 performing schools are all charter schools and the bottom 5 performing schools are all district schools

 ### Summary